radish-es/casebook-property/content/casebook/shelter/bamberger.md

       This case is an unofficial reproduction of a British Columbia Supreme Court decision.
 It is not made in affiliation with, or with the endorsement of, the British Columbia Superior Courts.
-tags:
+doctrines:
-  - shelter-rights
+  - right-to-shelter
-published: false
+published: true
+bookHidden: true
 ---